-Poplack's team in radiology has been collaborating with researchers from the Norris Cotton Cancer Center and the Thayer School of Engineering since 1999 to compare tomosynthesis with other forms of breast-cancer detection.
+Poplack's team in radiology has been collaborating with researchers from the Dartmouth Cancer Center and the Thayer School of Engineering since 1999 to compare tomosynthesis with other forms of breast-cancer detection.
 To produce the 3-D images, a tube revolves around the breast in short arcs while sending out multiple X-rays in low doses.
 Radiologists then reconstruct the data gathered in a way that allows viewing of particular areas in thin layers of tissue.

 While tomosynthesis exposes the patient to slightly more radiation than a conventional mammogram, the difference over time is "negligible," Poplack says, roughly equivalent to the amount to which one would be exposed on an airline flight from the east coast to Europe.

-D-H was among the first institutions in the United States to do research on the technology, Poplack says, and it's one of five institutions that contributed data that led to approval from the federal Food and Drug Administration.
+We were among the first institutions in the United States to do research on the technology, Poplack says, and it's one of five institutions that contributed data that led to approval from the federal Food and Drug Administration.

-Nearing the end of phase II of the current clinical trial-under the financial support of the National Cancer Institute (NCI), D-H researchers are analyzing data they gathered from Burroughs and the 49 other patients, comparing tomosynthesis with Contrast Enhanced Magnetic Resonance Imaging (CEMRI).
+Nearing the end of phase II of the current clinical trial-under the financial support of the National Cancer Institute (NCI), researchers are analyzing data they gathered from Burroughs and the 49 other patients, comparing tomosynthesis with Contrast Enhanced Magnetic Resonance Imaging (CEMRI).
 Poplack expects to share what they've learned with his peers at the annual meeting of the Radiological Society of North America in late November.